ampproject/amphtml/extensions/amp-signal-collection-frame/amp-signal-collection-frame.md

 Requires data-type attribute indicating what known signal collection end point is to be executed.
-Upon layoutCallback, will create cross domain iframe whose source is set to the corresponding type.
+Upon layoutCallback, will create cross domain iframe whose source is set to the corresponding type with optional hash.